Certified Training: Small Boxes are All You Need: Method -- Small Regions for Certified Training

 \section{Method -- Small Regions for Certified Training}

-We address this challenge by proposing a novel certified training method, \tool~--- \tooll ~--- yielding networks that are not only robust and amenable to certification but also retain comparatively high standard accuracies.
-We leverage the key insight that computing an over-approximation of the worst-case loss for a small but carefully selected subset of the input region $\bc{B}_p^{\epsilon_p}(\vx)$ often still captures the actual worst-case loss, while significantly reducing approximation errors.
-Intuitively, often only small subsets of the input are misclassified and only a single point will realize the worst-case loss.
-While finding this exact point is generally intractable, we can typically find a close-by high-loss input with an adversarial attack.
-Propagating a small region centred around the thus obtained adversarial example will then also capture the point inducing the actual worst-case loss.
+To train networks that are not only robust and amenable to certification but also retain comparatively high standard accuracies, we propose the novel certified training method, \tool~--- \tooll.
+We leverage the key insight that computing an over-approximation of the worst-case loss over a small but carefully selected subset of the input region $\bc{B}^{\epsilon}(\vx)$ often yields a good proxy for the worst-case loss over the whole region while significantly reducing approximation errors.

-We illustrate this in \cref{fig:method_overview}.
-Existing certified training methods always consider the whole input region (dashed \boxd \tdbox{0.18} in the input panel).
-Propagating such large regions through the network yields quickly growing approximation errors and thus very imprecise over-approximations of the actual worst case loss (compare the red and green regions to the dashed \boxd \tdbox{0.18} in the output panel), causing significant over-regularization (large blue arrow \barrowl).
+We illustrate this intuition in \cref{fig:method_overview}.
+Existing certified training methods always consider the whole input region (dashed box \tdbox{0.18} in the input panel).
+Propagating such large regions through the network yields quickly growing approximation errors and thus very imprecise over-approximations of the actual worst-case loss (compare the reachable set in red \markerb{Wrong!65} and green \markerb{Correct!65} to the dashed box \tdbox{0.18} in the output panel), causing significant over-regularization (large blue arrow \barrowl).
 Adversarial training methods, in contrast, only consider individual points in the input space ($\times$ in \cref{fig:method_overview}) and often fail to capture the actual worst-case loss.
 This leads to insufficient regularization (small blue arrow \barrows in the output panel) and yields networks which are not amenable to certification and potentially not robust.
-We tackle this problem by propagating small, adversarially chosen subsets of the input region (solid \boxd \tbox{0.18} in the input panel of \cref{fig:method_overview}), which we call the \emph{propagation region}, leading to significantly reduced approximation errors and thus more precise, although not necessarily sound over-approximation of the loss (see the solid \boxd \tbox{0.18} in the output panel).
-This induces a level of regularization in-between certified and adversarial training methods (medium blue arrow \barrowm), allowing us to train networks that are both robust and accurate.

-Depending on the size of the propagated region, \tool can be seen as a continuous interpolation between adversarial training for infinitesimally small regions and standard certified training for the full input region.
-We can instantiate \tool by combining different approaches for its two key components: a) the method choosing the location and size of the propagation region, and b) the method used for propagating the thus selected region.